UniversalRobots/Universal_Robots_ROS_Driver/README.md

 `External Control` running.
 You probably want to make sure that a connection to the fieldbus scanner can indeed be made).
 If you don't use EtherNet/IP fieldbusses at all, you can disable it in the same installation screen.

+### When starting the driver, it crashes with `Variable 'speed_slider_mask' is currently controlled by another RTDE client`
+Probably, you are running into [#204](../../issues/204).
+Currently, this driver cannot be used together with an enabled EtherNet/IP fieldbus.
+Disable EtherNet/IP to workaround this error. [#204](../../issues/204) contains a guide how to do this.

 ### I cannot get a realtime kernel running together with an NVIDIA graphics card
 This is a known issue and unfortunately we don't have a solution for this.
 The Nvidia kernel module